mnrmp81/freemarket_sample_53e/README.md

 ### Assosiation
 - belongs_to :user
 - has_one :order
-- has_meny :comments
+- has_many :comments
-- has_meny :images
+- has_many :images
 - has_one :brand
 - has_one :first_category
 - has_one :second_category